-Self-managed super funds are a great investment choice because they tax at a concessional rate.
+Self-managed super funds are a great place to build wealth because they are taxed at a concessional rate.
 However, to be eligible for these tax concessions, the SMSF should meet the Australian superannuation legislation.

 The sole purpose of a super fund, including SMSF, needs to be to provide retirement benefits to the member, or their dependants if the member passes away before retirement – this is also known as satisfying the sole purpose test.
 The trust deed should outline this objective.
 Fund trustees have responsibility to ensure that their fund meets the sole purpose test and any other objectives outlined in the legislation.
 Obligations of the legislations include: